-When prostate cancer cells spread to the bone, it’s known as prostate cancer bone metastases (not bone cancer).
+When prostate cancer cells spread to the bone, this is known as prostate cancer bone metastases (not “bone cancer”).
+Bones are the most common site of prostate cancer metastasis, occurring in 85%–90% of patients with metastatic prostate cancer.
 Once the cells settle in the bone, they start to interfere with the bone’s normal health and strength, often leading to bone pain, fracture, or other complications that can significantly impair a man’s health.

 Early detection of bone metastases can help determine the best treatment strategy.
 It can also help ward off complications.
-Because men with prostate cancer bone metastases often experience painful episodes, pain management and improving quality of life are important aspects of all treatment strategies.
+Because men with prostate cancer bone metastases often experience painful episodes, pain management and improving quality of life are important goals of treatment.